Slovak People's Party: Second Czechoslovak Republic (1938–1939)

-First Slovak Republic (1939–45)
+First Slovak Republic (1939–1945)

 In a last-ditch attempt to save the country, the Prague government deposed Tiso as Slovak premier, replacing him with Karel Sidor.
 A few days later, amid massive German provocations, Hitler invited Tiso to Berlin and urged him to proclaim Slovakia's independence.
-Hitler added that if Tiso didn't do so, he would have no interest in Slovakia's fate.
+Hitler added that if Tiso did not do so, he would have no interest in Slovakia's fate.
 During the meeting, Joachim von Ribbentrop passed on a bogus report stating that Hungarian troops were approaching Slovak borders.
 Tiso refused to make such a decision himself on the situation.
 After that, he was allowed by Hitler to organize a meeting of the Slovak parliament which would approve Slovakia's declaration of independence from Czechoslovakia.

 On 14 March, the Slovak parliament convened and heard Tiso's report on his discussion with Hitler as well as a declaration of independence.
 Some of the deputies were skeptical of making such a move, but the debate was quickly quashed when Franz Karmasin, leader of the German minority in Slovakia, stated that any delay in declaring independence would result in Slovakia being partitioned between Hungary and Germany.
 Under these circumstances, the legislative chamber unanimously declared Slovak independence.
 Jozef Tiso was appointed the first Prime Minister of the Slovak Republic.
 The next day, Tiso sent a telegram, which had actually been composed the previous day in Berlin, asking the Reich to take over the protection of the newly created state.
 The request was readily accepted.